MandyIGuess/Mandys-Ice-Cream-Mod/README.md

 CREDITS

-Thanks to user 42506 on MCreator for the base Ice cream textures an indirectly teachin me how to make shaded textures!
+Thanks to user 42506 on MCreator for the base ice cream textures and indirectly teaching me how to make shaded textures!